covid19-bh-machine-learning/master/report/paper.md

 This approach focuses on the detection of k-mers that appear with high frequency in the data.
 The main dataset that was used for feature extraction is https://github.com/covid19-bh-machine-learning/master/blob/master/data/sars_cov_2_fixed.fasta and is actually a set of 281 genome sequences of SARS-CoV-2, each one consisting of approximately 30.000 nucleotides.
 The correspoding meta-data set is https://github.com/covid19-bh-machine-learning/master/blob/master/data/sars_cov_2_fixed_meta.csv and contains information about the length of each sequence, geographical location, isolation source, collection date of the sample etc.

-The analysis that was conducted is an algorithmic procedure based on a pruning tree, which dymanically evaluates k-mers of different lengths and keeps those with the highest evaluation, while at the same time kmers with low evaluation are rejected.
+The analysis that was conducted is an algorithmic procedure based on a pruning tree, which dynamically evaluates k-mers of different lengths and keeps those with the highest evaluation, while at the same time kmers with low evaluation are rejected.
 The evaluation parameter depends both on the length of each k-mer and its frequency in the data.
 In this way, the most significant k-mers are isolated within a very decent time and can be used as features in our data.

 The analysis was conducted in two different ways.
 In the first approach the algorithm was applied to each sequence separately.
 In this way, the repetitiveness of k-mers within a single sequence was examined.
 The data that were extracted from this analysis have been joined with the meta data in a single data matrix (https://github.com/covid19-bh-machine-learning/master/blob/master/kmerClusteringData/kmer_analysis_and_mata_data_merged.csv).
 The elements below the k-mer columns correspond to the frequency of each k-mer within a single sequence.

 In the second approach, the algorithm was applied to the total data set and, thus, genome sequencies were treated as a single set.
 K-mers that appear with high frequency within all the genome sequences were successfully isolated in an output k-mers set.
 The next step was to remove all k-mers that appeared to every sequence from this output set, in order to reduce the dimensionality of the problem.
 The data that were extracted from this analysis have also been joined with the meta data set in a single data matrix (https://github.com/covid19-bh-machine-learning/master/blob/master/kmerClusteringData/kmer_analysis_and_meta_data__fixed_merged.csv).
 The elements below the k-mer columns are zeros and ones.
 One means that the current k-mer apperars in the corresponding sequence, while zero that it doesn't, as well.

 ## Potential features at the aminoacid level, based on the AA frequencies